gflarity/nervous/README.md

-B# Nervous - Monitoring doesn't have to suck.
+BB# Nervous - Monitoring doesn't have to suck.
+83;40003;0c
 ## Manifesto:

 Graphite does a good job storing and presenting time series data.
 But I've yet to find satisfactory solution to the problem of gathering hardware, operating system and application data to feed Graphite.
 Collectd comes closest, but using C is uncessary overkill (these days) and more importantly creates a unecessary barrier to plugin development.